GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/6-exercise-export-import-module-components.md

 Modules import one another using a module loader.
 At runtime, the module loader locates and executes all dependencies of a module before executing it.
 Depending on the module target that you specify during compilation, the compiler will generate appropriate code for Node.js ([CommonJS](https://nodejs.org/api/modules.html)), require.js ([AMD](https://github.com/amdjs/amdjs-api/wiki/AMD)), [UMD](https://github.com/umdjs/umd), [SystemJS](https://github.com/systemjs/systemjs), or [ECMAScript 2015 native modules](https://www.ecma-international.org/ecma-262/6.0/) (ES6) module-loading systems.

-To compile a module, specify a `--module` target on the command line.
+To compile modules, specify a `--module` target on the command line or in the **tsconfig.json** file for the project.
 In the previous example, you can compile the **Main.ts** module for Node.js with the following command:

 `tsc --module commonjs Main.ts`